From Trump To Trudeau: Every Politician Exposed To Coronavirus

 World Leaders

 President Donald Trump was exposed to Coronavirus after meeting with Brazilian press secretary Fabio Wajngarten — who tested positive — at the Mar-a-Lago in Florida.
-Trump does not believe he is at risk of contracting the virus and will not be tested.
+Trump does not believe he is at risk of contracting the virus and was reportedly tested on Sunday.
+The test showed negative results.

 Brazilian President Jair Bolsonaro was tested for Coronavirus after being in contact with his aide, Wajngarten.
-Local reports said he tested positive, but he has since denied the diagnosis.
+Local reports said he tested positive, but he has since denied the diagnosis and said his test was negative.
+Bolsonaro will be tested again as of Monday, March 16.

 Canadian Prime Minister Justin Trudeau is in self-isolation after his wife, Sophie Grégoire Trudeau tested positive for the virus.
 Grégoire Trudeau reported symptoms after speaking at a charity event in London.